nextguys/lively-next-relaunch/explanation/morphic.md

   }]
 })
 ```
-Just instantiating a morph via an object, will not make it visible.
+Just instantiating a morph via an object will not make it visible.
 For that to happen we need to mount it into the *World*.
-The *World* is itself a morph that is present at all times when `lively.morphic` framework is embedded (be it a bundled application or the `lively.next`-IDE).
+The *World* is itself a morph that is present at all times when the `lively.morphic` framework is embedded (be it a bundled application or the `lively.next`-IDE).
 In fact this very document you are reading is mounted inside of a *World*.
 So lets go ahead and call `aMorph.openInWorld()`, you will see this:

 <!-- __lv_expr__:{part}:lively.morphic:{InteractiveDie}:nextguys--lively-next-relaunch/explanation/examples.cp.js:part(InteractiveDie) -->